 A dire situation analysis

 The leaders described a dire situation.
 Over 350 Christian ministers, pastors and church leaders have already died in the second wave.
 Others are exhausted as they try to address the spiritual and practical needs of their congregations.
 There is fear and anxiety among church leaders and church members alike, leading to mental health issues.

 Many people have died because they could not get timely medical treatment.
 Congregations are in great need following the death of breadwinners or the loss of livelihoods due to lockdown in several parts of India.
-There is an urgent need for spiritual and material help, but new financial regulations just introduced in India are making it difficult for Christian organizations to receive support from overseas donors.
+There is an urgent need for spiritual and material help, but new financial regulations just introduced in India are making it difficult for Christian organisations to receive support from overseas donors.

-- come together irrespective of denominational affiliations to unitedly fight Covid-19 and the related poverty and livelihood issues,
+- come together irrespective of denominational affiliations to unitedly fight COVID-19 and the related poverty and livelihood issues,

 - address the spiritual, material and emotional needs of individuals, families and congregations,